Checkmarx/kics/docs/dockerhub.md

       --config string                 path to configuration file
       --disable-full-descriptions     disable request for full descriptions and use default vulnerability descriptions --disable-secrets               disable secrets scanning
-      --exclude-categories strings    exclude categories by providing its name cannot be provided with query inclusion flags can be provided multiple times or as a comma separated string
+      --enable-openapi-refs           resolve the file reference, on OpenAPI files (default [false]) --exclude-categories strings    exclude categories by providing its name cannot be provided with query inclusion flags can be provided multiple times or as a comma separated string